dirtknight/is-kissinger-dead-bot/README.md

 look I know the bot is shit but in my defense, I did this in an hour or so on a whim and I just can't bring myself to care enough to fix it

 The bot requires a Discord guild ID and app token, plus a Twitter API token.
-Don't gotta pay Musk for the Twitter junk, it only reads.
+APPARENTLY it's too fucking costly on Twitter's side to allow like 30 requests a month for tweets from one fucking account for free, so you'll need to pay Musk $100/month to get this thing running.

 Stick everything you need in a file named ".env" in the same directory as this bot.
 Specifically, you need these variables in there: